-- its powers under the NEL to make the rule - the rule change request - submissions received during first round consultation - the ways in which the proposed rule will or is likely to contribute to the NEO.
+- its powers under the NEL to make the rule - the rule change request - submissions received during first round consultation - submissions received in response to the draft determination - the ways in which the proposed rule will or is likely to contribute to the NEO.

 There is no relevant Ministerial Council on Energy (MCE) statement of policy principles for this rule change request.
-128